tekgourou/SecureX-Workflows-Duo-Casebook-Sigthings/readme_v2.md

 - Duo Admin - Block User By Username.json

-  This Atomics workflow action block a Duo user based on username.
+  This Atomics action block a Duo user based on username.
 (Work only if the Duo user is local - not sync with Azure AD or Win AD) credit to https://github.com/Gyuri1/duo-sxo

 - Quarantine Duo User.json